-The system was sold until 1997.
+The system was on sale until 1997.

-How to Emulate this system?
+How to Emulate the Sega Game Gear?

-Sega Game Gear emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
+Sega Game Gear emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Sega Game Gear.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

-|KEGA Fusion||KEGA Fusion is hands down the best stand alone emulator for Windows, Mac & Linux.
-It emulates SG-1000, Master System, Game Gear, Mega Drive, Mega CD & 32X games.||Windows / Mac / Linux|
+|KEGA Fusion||KEGA Fusion is hands down the best stand-alone emulator for Windows, Mac & Linux.
+It emulates SG-1000, Master System, Game Gear, Mega Drive, Mega CD & 32X games.||Windows|